farhanage/rust-conv-lib/README.md

 The library is designed with modularity in mind:

+- `naive.rs`: Direct/naive convolution implementations for reference and correctness
 - `im2col.rs`: 2D image-to-column transformations
 - `gemm.rs`: Matrix multiplication with CUDA/CPU backends
 - `fft_conv.rs`: FFT-based convolution using rustfft